 Specifically, this guide taught us how to fix this error by updating device drivers and disabling the fast startup feature.
 We also learned how to solve the issue by adjusting the power plan settings and running the system file checker.

 I hope the procedures provided in this guide were able to resolve this BSOD error on your Windows 11 PC.
-If they were, kindly share your opinion with our community platform at Itechguides Community.
+If they were, click on “Yes” beside the “Was this page helpful” question below.

 Lastly, visit our Windows 11 Fix Guides page for more guides like this.